 Knowing vertiports are crucial in the success of launching the AAM/AAM industry, there are several organizations actively planning and designing the infrastructure.
 Spanish company Ferrovial already operates 33 airports worldwide and announced it will build 20 vertiports in Spain and 25 around the UK.
 In partnership with German company Lilium, Ferrovial will develop another 10 vertiports in Florida.

 Recognizing that their success depends on having infrastructure on the ground, many eVTOL manufacturers announced projects to build new vertiport facilities or repurpose existing infrastructure. eVTOL developer Volocopter works with UK company Skyports who designs, builds, owns, and will operate networks of vertiports around the world.
 California-based Archer Aviation partnered with REEF, the largest parking garage operator in the U.S., to reconfigure parking garage rooftops as vertiports.
 A similar deal was struck between REEF and Joby Aviation.
 Hyundai and UK startup Urban-Air Port plan to build 65 electric urban airports worldwide together.

 Key factors in developing vertiports

-For AAM/UAM transportation to be successful, key stakeholders, including city governments, regulators, UAM manufacturers and operators, and the public, must collaborate in the development of vertiports.
-While regulatory and safety factors are crucial, it’s also necessary to consider how UAM will integrate into the surrounding communities.
+For AAM/AAM transportation to be successful, key stakeholders, including city governments, regulators, AAM manufacturers and operators, and the public, must collaborate in the development of vertiports.
+While regulatory and safety factors are crucial, it’s also necessary to consider how AAM will integrate into the surrounding communities.
 Here are several of the factors considered when developing vertiports:

 - Physical space